GaloisInc/saw-training/Swap.rst

 .. index:: specification

 ``swap`` is correct if, after calling it, the new target of the first pointer is the former target of the second pointer, and the new target of the second pointer is the former target of the first pointer.
+The implementer of ``swap`` gets to assume that the pointers are not null, and that they point at initialized memory.
 This description is called a *specification*.
 A :term:`specification` can be written in a number of formats, including English sentences, but also in machine-readable forms.
 The advantage of machine-readable specifications is that they can be used as part of an automated workflow.

 An example machine-readable specification for ``swap`` is ``swap_spec``: